Skip to content

 Annotator

-The third level of highlighting is performed through the Annotator interface.
-A plugin can register one or more annotators in the com.intellij.annotator extension point, and these annotators are called during the background highlighting pass to process the elements in the custom language's PSI tree.
+The third level of highlighting is performed through the Annotator (consulo.language.editor.annotation.Annotator) interface.
+A plugin can provide one or more annotators annotated with @ExtensionImpl (the base interface Annotator is annotated with @ExtensionAPI), and these annotators are called during the background highlighting pass to process the elements in the custom language's PSI tree.

 Annotators can analyze not only the syntax, but also the semantics using PSI, and thus can provide much more complex syntax and error highlighting logic.
 The annotator can also provide quick fixes to problems it detects.
 When the file is changed, the annotator is called incrementally to process only changed elements in the PSI tree.